to Morocco, filming “The Passion” for HBO

 but his spin recovery technique, that he had barked at me and said

-to fucking idle, neutralise the controls and stamp on his fucking
+controls and stamp on his fucking monkey head” (meaning fully

 neutralised the control yoke, pulled the throttle and stood on the

-No response and loosing precious altitude.
+There was no response and loosing precious altitude.
 I tried again

 and this time Amelia somehow lurched into level flight.
 I must have

-relaxed for two seconds before with great violence and like some
+relaxed for two seconds, before with great violence and like some

-“Matrix” movie, I was violently dragged (or best description), sucked backwards and into
+“Matrix” movie, I was violently sucked backwards and into

 the cloud again.
-The immense power of this turbulent storm cloud pulled an 1800 kilo plane towards its giant Jonah mouth!
+The immense power of this turbulent storm cloud,

+pulled an 1800 kilo plane towards its Jonah mouth!

-first time but now I was down to about 3000ft above the ground.
-I
+but now I was down to about 3000ft.
+I was out of altitude.

-and so I risked pointing the nose down 60 degrees.
-“Damn
+stall) and so I risked pointing the nose down 60 degrees.

 Madrid Control did not respond despite three calls.
 Finally, a Ryan